-The most difficult challenge for interconnects is the introduction of new materials that meet the wire conductivity requirements and reduce dielectric permittivity.
+The most difficult challenge for interconnects is the introduction of new materials that meet the wire conductivity requirements, reduce dielectric permittivity, and meet reliability requirements.
 As for the conductivity, the impact of size effects on interconnect structures must be mitigated.
 Future effective κ requirements preclude the use of a trench etch stop for dual damascene structures.
 Dimensional control is a key challenge for present and future interconnect technology generations and the resulting difficult challenge for etch is to form precise trench and via structures in low- κ dielectric material to reduce variability in resistance-capacitance (RC).
-The dominant architecture, damascene, requires tight control of pattern, etch and planarization.
+The damascene scheme used for integration requires tight control of pattern, etch, and planarization.
 To extract maximum performance, interconnect structures cannot tolerate variability in profiles without producing undesirable RC degradation.
-These dimensional control requirements place new demands on high throughput imaging metrology for measurement of high aspect ratio structures.
-New metrology techniques are also needed for in-line monitoring of adhesion and defects.
-Larger wafers and the need to limit test wafers will drive the adoption of more in situ process control techniques.
-Table MM-13 highlights and differentiates the top key challenges while Table MM-14 shows the interconnect scaling roadmap.
+These dimensional control requirements place new demands on high-throughput imaging metrology for measurement of high aspect ratio structures.
+New metrology techniques are also needed for inline monitoring of adhesion and defects.
+Larger wafers and the need to limit test wafers will drive the adoption of more in-situ process control techniques.
+Table MM-12 highlights and differentiates the top key challenges while Table MM-13 shows the interconnect scaling roadmap.